Information school

-An information school (sometimes abbreviated I-school or iSchool) is a university-level institution committed to understanding the role of information in nature and human endeavors.
+Information school (sometimes abbreviated I-school or iSchool) is a university-level institution committed to understanding the role of information in nature and human endeavors.
 Synonyms include school of information, department of information studies, or information department.
 Information schools faculty conduct research into the fundamental aspects of information and related technologies.
 In addition to granting academic degrees, information schools educate information professionals, researchers, and scholars for an increasingly information-driven world.

 Information school can also refer, in a more restricted sense, to the members of the iSchools organization (formerly the "iSchools Project"), as governed by the iCaucus.
 Members of this group share a fundamental interest in the relationships between people, information, technology, and science.
 These schools, colleges, and departments have been either newly established or have evolved from programs focused on information systems, library science, informatics, computer science, library and information science and information science.